Pete Davidson Must Apologize For Equating Catholic Church With R. Kelly, Say Catholic Leaders

 — Page Six (@PageSix) March 12, 2019

 This is not the first time Davidson has made a joke that resulted in calls for an apology.
 Back in November 2018, Davidson appeared on “Weekend Update” and made a joke in which he mocked a Republican candidate for office, Lt.
 Cmdr.
-Dan Crenshaw, who had lost an eye in war and who wore an eye patch.
-As The Hill reported at the time, calls came up from far and wide for Davidson to apologize, and indeed he did, on the next episode of SNL.
-He even brought Crenshaw himself to the show to be apologized to in-person, and the two men appear to have made things right.
+Dan Crenshaw, who had lost an eye in war and now wears an eye patch.
+As The Hill reported at the time, calls came from far and wide for Davidson to apologize, and indeed he did on the next episode of SNL.
+He even brought Crenshaw himself to the show to be apologized to in person, and the two men appear to have made things right.